 LangFest

 Dates: Joint events in 2022 in Chulola, Mexico just before the Polyglot Conference.
-2023: no announcement yet (unclear whether the event will take place).
+2023: no event.
+Not clear yet whether LangFest will return in 2025.

 Venue: No information yet.